stac-utils/stac-server/README.md

 the OpenSearch Security Plugin to request improvements to the documentation.

 Add the user `stac_server` as a mapped user to this role.

+##### Populating and accessing credentials

+After you've created the users, you'll need to populate the credentials for the user so that stac-server can access them.

 The preferred mechanism for populating the OpenSearch credentials to stac-server is to create a secret in AWS Secret Manager that contains the username and password.
 The